Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: A NEW TWO-SAMPLE TEST FOR THE STOCHASTIC BLOCK MODEL

-We aim to develop a new test statistic that allow this statistic can be used to test two samples.
-For two samples $\cX$ and $\cY$ from stochastic block models $(g_x, B_x)$ and $(g_y, B_y)$, respectively, let $\widehat{K}_x$ and $\widehat{K}_y$ be obtained by some estimated methods, such as, the sequential testing method given in \cite{Lei:2016}, recursive approach in \cite{Zhao:2011}, likelihood-based method in \cite{Saldna:2017}, corrected Bayesian information criterion in \cite{Hu:2020}, the test based on maximum entry-wise deviation in \cite{Hu:2021}, and spectral methods in \cite{Le:2022}.
-In this article, we use the sequential testing method given in \cite{Lei:2016} and corrected Bayesian information criterion in \cite{Hu:2020} to get consistent estimation $\widehat{K}_x$ and $\widehat{K}_y$.
-Recall that given the number of communities, the community membership labels $g_x$ and $g_y$ can be consistently estimated, denote by $\widehat{g}_x$ and $\widehat{g}_y$, by some existing consistent community detection procedures, e.g., majority voting algorithm in \cite{Gao:2017} and profile-pseudo likelihood method in \cite{Wang:2021}.
-In view of this, we formally assume throughout the paper that
+In this article, We aim to develop a new test statistic that allows it can be used to test two samples.
+For two samples $\cX$ and $\cY$ from stochastic block models $(g_x, B_x)$ and $(g_y, B_y)$, respectively, let $\widehat{K}_x$ and $\widehat{K}_y$ be obtained by some estimation methods, such as the recursive approach in Zhao et al. (2011), the sequential testing method given in Lei (2016), the likelihood-based method in Sald\~{n}a et al. (2017), the corrected Bayesian information criterion in Hu et al. (2020), the test based on maximum entry-wise deviation in Hu et al. (2021), and the spectral methods in Le \& Levina (2022).
+In this article, we use the corrected Bayesian information criterion in Hu et al. (2020) to get consistent estimators $\widehat{K}_x$ and $\widehat{K}_y$.
+Recall that given the number of communities $K_x$ and $K_y$, the community labels $g_x$ and $g_y$ can be consistently estimated, denote by $\widehat{g}_x$ and $\widehat{g}_y$, by some existing strongly consistent community detection procedures, e.g., the majority voting algorithm in Gao et al. (2017) and the profile-pseudo likelihood method in Wang et al. (2021).
+In view of this, throughout the paper, we formally assume that

-where implies that we require that the all estimations are strongly consistent.
-Hence, we can get the $\widehat{B}^x$ and $\widehat{B}^y$ by equation \eqref{eq:estB}.